Vaccine resistance in the military remains strong, a dilemma for Pentagon as mandate looms

 “Just from talking to soldiers, picking their brains, some of the things I’ve heard have been ‘I don’t know the long term effects’ or ‘I just don’t know enough and it worries me,'” said Capt.
 Javon Starnes, a soldier at Fort Bragg in North Carolina.
 Starnes detailed his own bout with the virus in an episode of “The 18th Airborne Corps Podcast,” which also featured interviews with other soldiers from the base who espoused a variety of views on vaccinations, ranging from an early desire receive a vaccine to an ongoing reluctance.

-“Me being a 24-year-old guy, I work out regularly, I think I’m pretty in shape,” said Sgt.
+“Me being a 24-year-old guy, I work out regularly, I think I’m pretty in shape,” Sgt.
 Colton Joiner said on the podcast.
 “I think if I were to weight the risk, I think at this time it’s not as much of a risk, it’s not that significant to me.”

 Kuzminski, the military analyst, noted that age — and the relative youth of the armed forces compared to other government institutions — is likely a factor in voluntary vaccination rates.